Luizfpereira/DataFrame/README.md

 ## General instructions

 The code contains already 2 users.
 It is possible to access their profiles by typing: `http://localhost:4200/user/flavio` and `http://localhost:4200/user/lpereira`.
-In order to sign in into flavio's account, one may type: \n
+In order to sign in into flavio's account, one may type:

 username: flavio

 password: 123

 For the lpereira user, the informations required are:

 username: lpereira

 password: 12345678

 The application works with the api application as a back-end.
 Please, read the README.md file in the api_DataFrame repository for more information.